MicrosoftDocs/entra-docs/docs/identity/authentication/tutorial-configure-custom-password-protection.md

 It may take several hours for updates to the custom banned password list to be applied.

 For a hybrid environment, you can also [deploy Microsoft Entra password protection to an on-premises environment](howto-password-ban-bad-on-premises-deploy.md).
-The same global and custom banned password lists are used for both cloud and on-prem password change requests.
+The same global and custom banned password lists are used for both cloud and on-premises password change requests.

 ## Test custom banned password list